 Chinese Address: 台北市松山區新東街16巷2號

-Hiding in a alley off Xin Dong Street in the Minsheng Community, there's a really awesome Taiwanese Meatballs shop called Hsu Kaohsiung Taiwanese Meatballs.
+Hidden in an alley off Xin Dong Street in Minsheng Community, there's a really awesome Taiwanese Meatballs place called "Hsu."
 I've been eating there since I was a kid.
-Every time I pass by and they're open, I just want to take some home to enjoy.
+Every time I pass by and they're open, I just want to grab some to bring home.

-Hsu Kaohsiung Taiwanese Meatballs has been in business since 1980, making it a well-established shop with over 40 years of history.
-The owner uses the Southern-style steamed method to make the authentic Kaohsiung meatballs, bringing the local flavor of Kaohsiung to Taipei.
-That's why they named it Kaohsiung Taiwanese Meatballs.
+Hsu Kaohsiung Taiwanese Meatballs has been in business since 1980, making it a neighborhood favorite for over 40 years.
+The owner uses the southern-style steamed meatball method to bring the authentic Kaohsiung flavor to Taipei, which is why they named it Kaohsiung Meatballs.

-Hsu Kaohsiung Taiwanese Meatballs has another memorable point — the Owner is super friendly and welcoming.
-Many reviews on the map give high scores and say she's very nice.
+One more memorable thing about Hsu Kaohsiung Taiwanese Meatballs is that the owner's wife is super friendly and kind.
+Many reviews on maps give high ratings and say that she's really nice.

 The indoor space isn't very big, it can seat about ten people before it's full.
 It's been about the same size from way back when.
 The place has a cozy, family-style vibe, but it's super clean.

-There's a TV on the side and a menu with prices hanging on the wall.
-Although the space inside is small, I never have to wait long when I visit Hsu Kaohsiung Taiwanese Meatballs.
-Whether I eat there or take out, the service is always quick.
+There's a TV next to the counter, and a menu and price list are hanging on the wall.
+Even though the space inside is small, I never have to wait long each time I visit because whether I dine in or take out, the service is really quick.

-Hsu Kaohsiung Taiwanese Meatballs serves very simple dishes, only meatballs, Four Herbs Soup, Fish Ball Soup, and Meatball Soup.
-What I really like is that you can choose how many meatballs you want — two, three, four, or even unlimited.
-You can get any amount, whether odd or even.
+Hsu Kaohsiung Taiwanese Meatballs offers a very simple menu with just Meatballs, Four Herbs Soup, Fish Ball Soup, and Meatball Soup.
+What I really like is that you can choose how many meatballs you want—two, three, four, or even unlimited—so you can get odd or even numbers, whatever you prefer.

 The price of meatballs has been 50 TWD for two for many years.
 Even after all this time, it still remains very affordable.